akuklev/LiterateKotlin/README.md

 ```
        a ‹and› b         2 ‹Nat.plus› 3         users ‹join(::id)› customers
 ```

+Ad hoc infix operators make a perfect complement to the pipeline notation.

 ## Reducing type annotations
 Many functional languages allow one to declare multiple consecutive variables of the same type separating them by whitespaces